A Personalized Path of Study

 Intercultural and Urban Ministry

 For missionaries, urban church planters, and those with a passion for cross-cultural social transformation, the Intercultural and Urban Ministry specialization provides students with the chance to further develop their skills to serve or continue to serve in intercultural contexts.
-Courses offered in academic year 2022-2023 include Encountering the City, Christian Community Development, Organizing Urban Communities for Transformation, and Globalization, Poverty, and Christian Mission.
+Courses offered include but are not limited to Encountering the City, Christian Community Development, Organizing Urban Communities for Transformation, and Globalization, Poverty, and Christian Mission.

 Fuller provides five ethnic centers offering resources, events, and opportunities for connection, as well as an intercultural learning community, led by a racially/ethnically diverse faculty that is committed to intercultural understanding and formation.